lifelib-dev/lifelib/makedocs/source/installation.rst

 The plugin adds custom IPython consoles and GUI widgets for using modelx in Spyder.

-The plugin is under active development, and currently comes with a primary version of components, including:

-* MxConsole
-* MxExplorer
-* MxDataView

 Spyder plugin for modelx is available on PyPI as a separate Python package.
 If you're using Anaconda, you can install the plugin by the following command::